a-b-street/abstreet/docs/design/tutorial.md

 - could get fancier and put all of the keys in a struct, move them out as we create plugins, thereby using the compiler to check. :D
 - what if some keys are only usable in some contexts and that's OK?
 - what if the plugin uses multiple keys? pass in both, at the expense of losing some readability at the creation site...

+### One UI logic to rule em all

+Almost done organizing plugins.
+For the last stretch, I think I need to solve a few related problems...

+- Some modes can coexist or not.
+I want to write a single simple Plugin-like thing to do the delegation, outside of UI.
+- this single thing will be different for tutorial mode, but easily pull in common collections of stuff like SimMode and ViewMode.
+- this single thing will understand primary/secondary, the state that's per map, and the state that's independent
+- what's left in UI? there's so much there right now...